 In 2015, LeBron enlisted the help of his Akron-based 330 Ambassadors to execute random acts of kindness and giving throughout New York City and Brooklyn during the week of All-Star, and The LeBron James Family Foundation Facebook page tracked all 23 of them!
 To see/read more about LeBron's 23 Acts of Kindness and Giving, you can view the Foundation Facebook page or read more about them here.

 This year, the team headed North to Toronto where a group of senior 330 Ambassadors surprised 23 teams and organizations from across the Toronto Public School district with brand new uniforms.
 Read more about this yearâ€™s acts here.

 I do it for these kids!!!!!
 Had a blast, thank you for having me and a special thank you to Sprite. #ObeyYourThirst #23Acts #IPROMISEPosted by LeBron James on Sunday, February 15, 2015

-After speaking to the audience, LeBron and Mrs. Obama held a private question and answer session with LeBron's 330 Ambassadors and Akron I PROMISE Network parents.
-You can watch highlights from the discussion, which was moderated by ESPN's Michael Wilbon, here.
+After speaking to the audience, LeBron and Mrs. Obama held a private question and answer session with LeBron’s 330 Ambassadors and I PROMISE Secondary parents.
+You can watch highlights from the discussion, which was moderated by ESPN’s Michael Wilbon, here.

-Each month, a different class of Wheels for Ed and AIPN students is treated to an experience.
+Each month, a different class of I PROMISE Elementary and Secondary students are treated to an experience.
 Ranging from a movie premiere to an exclusive performance from the Akron symphony, these are events our kids might otherwise never have the opportunity to experience.
 We are proud to help them dream big as they pursue their future careers!

 © Copyright 2013 LeBron James Family Foundation All Rights Reserved.